Cyber Attacks: Types, Consequences, & Prevention Measures

 What is a Cyber Attack?

-A cyber attack is a harmful and purposeful act directed at computer systems, networks, or digital devices with the goal of compromising, disrupting, stealing, or manipulating data.
-They make use of technological weaknesses to cause harm, steal sensitive information, or obtain unauthorized access.
-This poses substantial hazards to individuals, corporations, and governments in the digital world.
+A cyber attack is a harmful, purposeful act directed at computer systems, networks, or digital devices to compromise, disrupt, steal, or manipulate data.
+They exploit technological vulnerabilities to cause harm, steal sensitive information, or gain unauthorized access.
+It poses substantial hazards to individuals, corporations, and governments in the digital world.
 To learn more about cyber attacks and how they affect organizations and individuals, you can opt for this comprehensive ethical hacking course.

-- Malware: Malware is one of the most prevalent and widespread forms of online attacks.
-It is a term used to describe harmful software intended to attack and harm computer systems, steal confidential data, or obtain unauthorized access.
-This group contains spyware, ransomware, Trojan horses, worms, and viruses.
+- Malware: Malware is among the most common and widespread forms of cyber attack.
+The term refers to malicious software designed to infiltrate, damage, or disrupt computer systems, steal sensitive information, or gain unauthorized access.
+Types of malware include spyware, ransomware, Trojan horses, worms, and viruses, each designed to exploit systems in different ways.

-- SQL Injection: Inana SQL injection, online thieves use web application flaws to insert malicious SQL code into a database, allowing them to gain access without authorization and steal data.
+- SQL Injection: In a SQL injection, cybercriminals exploit vulnerabilities in a web application to insert malicious SQL code into a database.
+It allows them to bypass authentication, gain unauthorized access, and steal, modify, or delete sensitive data.

 Why Cyber Attacks Happen?